Engusseus/ggebot/README.md

 # Goodgame Empire Bot

+⚠️ Project Status: This project is currently unmaintained and no longer fully functional.
+The bot interface does not load as expected.
+I’m currently focused on academic commitments and won't be updating this repo in the near future.

+Feel free to fork, debug, or improve it — contributions are welcome.

 This is a Python bot designed to automate certain tasks in the game Goodgame Empire using image recognition and GUI automation.

 ## Features